jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica-nightmare.md

 - **12:00 PM**: `pg_last_xact_replay_timestamp` = 10:00 AM (original commit time!)
 - **12:30 PM**: lag = 2.5 hours = 1800s excess lag

 Even though the delayed replica is completely caught up with everything it's allowed to replay, the lag metric keeps growing because it's measuring from the original transaction timestamp, not when the replica processed it.
-It's like being blamed for being late to a meeting that was rescheduled but nobody told the clock.

 This explains why delayed replicas were disproportionately affected.
 They start with a 2-hour-old timestamp and any idle period compounds on top of that existing delay, while non-delayed replicas only accumulate lag from the current moment.
 In other words, the delayed replicas will rarely hit this clause:
 ```sql